Kac's Lemma and countable generators for actions of countable groups: Countable generators for ergodic group actions

 Thus $(\tilde X,\tilde{\mathcal{B}}, \tilde \mu, \tilde T)$ admits a countable generator $\tilde{\mathcal{P}}$ by \Cref{thm:countable_generator_group_action}.
 Write where $N$ is a null set.
 Let $\mathcal{P}$ denote the countable partition of $X$ given by

 Then $\mathcal{P}$ is a countable generator for $(X,\mathcal{B},\mu,T)$.

-If $(X,\mathcal{B},\mu,T)$ is ergodic, then either $\mu(X_0\setminus X)=0$, in which case $X_0$ is essentially a finite orbit, or $\mu(X_0)=0$, in which case almost every orbit is infinite orbit.
+If $(X,\mathcal{B},\mu,T)$ is ergodic, then either $\mu(X_0\setminus X)=0$ or $\mu(X_0)=0$.
 In the first case, $X$ is essentially a finite orbit, and so a countable generator clearly exists.
 In the second case, almost every orbit is infinite, so by \Cref{thm:countable_generator_group_action} $(X, \mathcal{B}, \mu,T)$ admits a countable generator. \end{proof}

 We also remark that \Cref{thm:countable_generator_group_action} can be deduced from Seward's work \cite{MR3904452}, by repeated applications of Seward's ``relative'' finite generator theorem.